Clark Financial Advisors Has $312,000 Stake in Walmart Inc. (NYSE:WMT)

-Clark Financial Advisors decreased its holdings in shares of Walmart Inc. (NYSE:WMT) by 79.6% in the 1st quarter, Holdings Channel reports.
-The institutional investor owned 2,301 shares of the retailer’s stock after selling 8,987 shares during the period.
-Walmart accounts for about 0.3% of Clark Financial Advisors’ portfolio, making the stock its 25th biggest position.
-Clark Financial Advisors’ holdings in Walmart were worth $312,000 at the end of the most recent quarter.
+Clark Financial Advisors trimmed its holdings in shares of Walmart Inc. (NYSE:WMT) by 79.6% in the first quarter, Holdings Channel.com reports.
+The fund owned 2,301 shares of the retailer’s stock after selling 8,987 shares during the quarter.
+Walmart accounts for approximately 0.3% of Clark Financial Advisors’ portfolio, making the stock its 25th largest position.
+Clark Financial Advisors’ holdings in Walmart were worth $312,000 at the end of the most recent reporting period.

-Several other large investors have also modified their holdings of the company.
-Achmea Investment Management B.V. grew its position in shares of Walmart by 8.6% during the 1st quarter.
-Achmea Investment Management B.V. now owns 154,983 shares of the retailer’s stock worth $21,051,000 after buying an additional 12,266 shares during the period.
-Folger Nolan Fleming Douglas Capital Management Inc. grew its position in shares of Walmart by 9.8% during the 1st quarter.
-Folger Nolan Fleming Douglas Capital Management Inc. now owns 7,161 shares of the retailer’s stock worth $973,000 after buying an additional 640 shares during the period.
-Vontobel Holding Ltd. grew its position in shares of Walmart by 55.4% during the 1st quarter.
-Vontobel Holding Ltd. now owns 147,363 shares of the retailer’s stock worth $20,016,000 after buying an additional 52,514 shares during the period.
-Covenant Multifamily Offices LLC grew its holdings in Walmart by 13.9% during the first quarter.
-Covenant Multifamily Offices LLC now owns 3,336 shares of the retailer’s stock valued at $453,000 after purchasing an additional 408 shares during the period.
-Finally, Aveo Capital Partners LLC acquired a new position in Walmart during the first quarter valued at approximately $426,000.
-Institutional investors own 29.21% of the company’s stock.
+Several other large investors have also added to or reduced their stakes in the company.
+Achmea Investment Management B.V. lifted its holdings in shares of Walmart by 8.6% during the 1st quarter.
+Achmea Investment Management B.V. now owns 154,983 shares of the retailer’s stock worth $21,051,000 after acquiring an additional 12,266 shares during the period.
+Folger Nolan Fleming Douglas Capital Management Inc. lifted its holdings in shares of Walmart by 9.8% during the 1st quarter.
+Folger Nolan Fleming Douglas Capital Management Inc. now owns 7,161 shares of the retailer’s stock worth $973,000 after acquiring an additional 640 shares during the period.
+Vontobel Holding Ltd. lifted its holdings in shares of Walmart by 55.4% during the 1st quarter.
+Vontobel Holding Ltd. now owns 147,363 shares of the retailer’s stock worth $20,016,000 after acquiring an additional 52,514 shares during the period.
+Covenant Multifamily Offices LLC lifted its holdings in shares of Walmart by 13.9% during the 1st quarter.
+Covenant Multifamily Offices LLC now owns 3,336 shares of the retailer’s stock worth $453,000 after acquiring an additional 408 shares during the period.
+Finally, Aveo Capital Partners LLC bought a new position in shares of Walmart during the 1st quarter worth about $426,000.
+29.21% of the stock is owned by institutional investors.

-WMT has been the subject of a number of analyst reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on shares of Walmart from $172.00 to $179.00 and gave the company a “buy” rating in a report on Wednesday, May 19th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Walmart from $165.00 to $181.00 and gave the company a “buy” rating in a report on Wednesday, May 19th.
-MKM Partners boosted their price objective on shares of Walmart from $141.00 to $152.00 and gave the company a “neutral” rating in a report on Tuesday, May 25th.
-Citigroup upped their price target on shares of Walmart from $172.00 to $179.00 and gave the company a “buy” rating in a report on Wednesday, May 19th.
-Finally, Royal Bank of Canada upped their price target on shares of Walmart from $163.00 to $173.00 and gave the company an “outperform” rating in a report on Monday, May 24th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and twenty-two have issued a buy rating to the company’s stock.
-Walmart currently has an average rating of “Buy” and an average target price of $162.20.

-Walmart (NYSE:WMT) last released its quarterly earnings results on Tuesday, May 18th.
-The retailer reported $1.69 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.21 by $0.48.
-Walmart had a net margin of 2.18% and a return on equity of 19.92%.
-The business had revenue of $138.30 billion for the quarter, compared to the consensus estimate of $131.53 billion.
-During the same period in the prior year, the company posted $1.18 earnings per share.
-Walmart’s revenue was up 2.7% compared to the same quarter last year.
-On average, equities analysts predict that Walmart Inc. will post 5.95 EPS for the current year.

-Walmart announced that its Board of Directors has initiated a share repurchase program on Thursday, February 18th that permits the company to buyback $20.00 billion in outstanding shares.
-This buyback authorization permits the retailer to purchase up to 5.4% of its stock through open market purchases.
-Stock buyback programs are typically a sign that the company’s leadership believes its stock is undervalued.
+Walmart announced that its board has initiated a stock buyback program on Thursday, February 18th that permits the company to buyback $20.00 billion in outstanding shares.
+This buyback authorization permits the retailer to repurchase up to 5.4% of its shares through open market purchases.
+Shares buyback programs are usually a sign that the company’s management believes its stock is undervalued.

 Walmart Inc engages in the operation of retail, wholesale, and other units worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, and discount stores; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.